Navigating the Federal Funding Freeze

 Find New Funding

 Many nonprofits are now searching for funding to replace federal funds that are frozen or have been rescinded.
 There are tools available that can help identify non-federal funding.
+While the Coalition looks for a long-term solution, here are some temporary resources.

 Partner Resources